Latest Stories

 Youha The ONE Double Electric Breast Pump - Starter Pack

 A stand-alone, hospital-grade breast pump comes with everything you need for your pumping journey.
-Youha is a brand constantly raved about by ‘been there done that mums’, and its compact design and touch screen make it intuitive to use.
+Youha is a brand constantly raved about by "been there, done that" mums, and its compact design and touch screen make it intuitive to use.
 Many mums love this one claiming it's quieter than other pumps.
-It's quick and efficient and the best part is it’s battery-powered and portable (great for mums hoping to return to work).
+It's quick and efficient and the best part it’s battery-powered and portable (great for mums hoping to return to work).

 • Battery-powered for portable